 Sometimes the simplest advice is the best advice, and to that point, we say: find the least expensive home in the most expensive neighborhood.
 The backing of a great neighborhood with top-rated school districts is a smart way to decide on which house to invest in.
 Here, your home will sell for more than in a less desirable neighborhood and is more likely to sell quicker.

 Another piece of advice when looking for your fixer-upper is to focus on homes that only require cosmetic updates such as new floors, updated countertops, painted cabinets, painted walls, and landscaping.
-Having an eye for design and being able to envision what a space could look like is an invaluable skill for a house flipper.
+New paint has one of the highest returns on investment (ROI) of any possible home improvement – 107% just for painting the interior walls.
+Having an eye for design and being able to envision what a space could look like is an invaluable skill for a house flipper, because it will ultimately lead to the highest boost in value for the least additional cost.

 As Ben Mizes eloquently states, “Look for the ugly.
 Look for the house with disgusting landscaping, a terrible kitchen, or a bad layout.
 These things typically scare away buyers, but if you know what you are doing, they can lead to the best flips.”
 Sometimes you'll walk into houses that are plain ugly.
 But house-flipping is all about seeing the potential in any home to be something beautiful, modern, and a place you could see yourself living.